Sage 50 Accounts hangs or crashes during check data

 2. Open Sage 50 Accounts and open the Demonstration data company.

-3. Enter Manager as the login name, click OK.
+3. Enter Manager as the login name then click OK.

 4. Go to File, select Maintenance, then select Check Data.